claudiac5/MICB475_Team11/README.md

 - Does smoking status modify the association between alcohol consumption and oral microbiome diversity and composition? (ie is the effect of alcohol different in smokers vs non-smokers)

 Research question
-- Does smoking status modify the association between alcohol consumption and oral microbiome diversity and composition? (ie is the effect of alcohol different in smokers vs non-smokers)
+- Does alcohol consumption affect the oral microbiome differently in men versus women?
+-

 ## ART and microbiome